All Episodes

 We've got cloning on the horizon, probably being done privately already.

-Do you think that we are moving too fast for our own good?
+And do you think that we are moving too fast for our own good?

-Well, you know, Friedman's Law, if you will, immodestly described by me, technological progress comes from doing things differently in an unpredictable way.
+Well, you know, Friedman's Law, if you will, immodestly described by me, technological progress comes from doing things differently in an unpredictable Way.

 The future is not an extrapolation of the past.